taylorbcraft/ezTrack/README.md

 # ezTrack

-**ezTrack** is a lightweight R package for quickly importing, summarizing, visualizing, and analyzing animal tracking data.
-It provides a simple workflow to go from raw GPS data to interactive maps and home range estimates with just a few lines of code.
+**ezTrack** is a lightweight R package for exploring animal tracking data.
+It offers a gentle, beginner-friendly workflow to go from raw GPS points to clean summaries, interactive maps, and home range estimates with minimal data wrangling.

 [View the vignette](https://taylorbcraft.github.io/ezTrack/articles/getting-started.html)